svenluijten/moretisan/README.md

 The commands in this package should now be registered.
 Simply run `php artisan`, and you will see all commands in the list.

-Currently, the package installs the following command(s):
+Currently, the package provides the following command(s):

 - `php artisan make:view`
+- `php artisan scrap:view`

 **More in-depth documentation can be found on the [wiki](../../wiki).**